CaiSmith12/Mini-Maze-Project/README.md

+A python Mini Project for the Introduction to Programming module (ICE4101) for my masters degree.

 This project is based on all types of search algorithms:
  - BFS (Breadth First Search)
  - DFS (Depth First Search)